Getting Started with the Viv API

 Recommended sync pattern:

-1. Initial full sync (paginate through all records)
+1. Initial sync — Paginate through all records, store the sync timestamp

-3. Subsequent syncs use updatedSince with stored timestamp
+2. Incremental syncs — Use updatedSince with your stored timestamp

 Rate Limits